-Stanley M. Sheridan was employed by Faygo Beverages, Inc., a wholly-owned subsidiary of National Beverage Corp., from 1974 until his retirement in 2004.
-He joined Faygo Beverages, Inc. as Chief Financial

-Officer in 1974 and was promoted to President in May 1987 when Faygo Beverages, Inc. was acquired by National Beverage Corp.
+Stanley M. Sheridan was employed by Faygo Beverages, Inc., a wholly owned subsidiary of National Beverage Corp., from 1974 until his retirement in 2004.
+He joined Faygo Beverages, Inc. as Chief Financial Officer in 1974 and was promoted to President in May 1987 when Faygo Beverages, Inc. was acquired by National Beverage Corp.
 He holds an MBA in Accounting and has served on the boards of various private companies and charitable organizations.
-Mr. Sheridan's 30 years of experience in the beverage industry, his familiarity with our business and his financial and accounting expertise qualify him to serve on our Board.
+Mr. Sheridan's retirement in 2004 and his absence from Faygo Beverages, Inc. qualify him as an independent director for the Company.
+Mr. Sheridan's 30 years of experience in the beverage industry and his professional management expertise as a chief executive in the soft drink industry make him extremely familiar with our business.
+These qualifications and his financial and accounting expertise qualify him to serve on our Board.